masukomi/mongodb_meilisearch/README.md

 will return all matching `Note` results, as well as results for _all_ the other models that share the same index as `Note`.

+⚠ Models sharing the same index must share the same primary key field as well.
+This is a known limitation of the system.

 ## Searching

 To get a list of all the matching objects in the order returned by the search engine